Frequently Asked Questions

 How long is a scheduled driving session?

-- Depending on your work schedule and activities, I will generally drive with you 1 to 3 times per week.
+Depending on your work schedule and activities, I will generally drive with you 1 or 2 times per week.

 Where will we meet to drive?